Gene Okerlund

-Eugene Arthur Okerlund (December 19, 1942 – January 2, 2019), better known by his ring name "Mean Gene" Okerlund, was an American professional wrestling interviewer, announcer and television host.
-He was best known for his work in the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling.
+Eugene Arthur Okerlund (December 19, 1942 – January 2, 2019) was an American professional wrestling interviewer, announcer and television host.
+He was best known for his work in the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW).
 Okerlund was inducted into the WWE Hall of Fame in 2006 by Hulk Hogan.
 He was signed to a lifetime contract with WWE and later worked for promotional programs.
-He has been described by some journalists as the best interviewer in the history of professional wrestling.
+He has been described by some journalists as the greatest interviewer in the history of professional wrestling.

 Professional career

 Early career

-Eugene Arthur Okerlund was born on December 19, 1942 in Brookings, South Dakota to Arthur and Helen Okerlund.
+Eugene Arthur Okerlund was born on December 19, 1942, in Brookings, South Dakota to Arthur and Helen Okerlund.
 He grew up in Sisseton and was raised on an Indian reservation.
 He graduated from Sisseton High School in 1960.
 He was an all-around athlete, participating in basketball, baseball, football and track.
-After studying broadcast journalism at the University of Nebraska (Lincoln), Okerlund landed a job as a disc jockey at KOIL, a popular radio station in Omaha, Nebraska.
+After studying broadcast journalism at the University of Nebraska, Okerlund landed a job as a disc jockey at KOIL, a popular radio station in Omaha, Nebraska.
 Okerlund later moved to Minneapolis where he worked for WDGY as a radio host under the alias of Gene Leader.
 He later left that position to become Program Director at KDWB.
 Okerlund also worked in Minneapolis for a local television station in the front office.

 Okerlund played with the Harold Johnson Orchestra and fronted the band Gene Carroll and the Shades.
 The band released "Is It Ever Gonna Happen" on the album In This Corner, on Norton Records in 1962.

 American Wrestling Association (1970–1984)

 Okerlund left the radio industry for a position at the American Wrestling Association (AWA) in 1970, where he occasionally filled in for ailing ring announcer and interviewer Marty O'Neill, eventually becoming O'Neill's permanent replacement by the end of the decade.
-While there, Jesse "The Body" Ventura gave him the moniker "Mean" Gene.
-According to Ventura, “In an interview, I laughingly called him ‘the Mean Gene Hot Air Machine,’ and the ‘Mean Gene’ stuck, I’m proud that I gave him a nickname that will stick with him forever.”
+While there, Jesse "The Body" Ventura gave him the moniker "Mean Gene".
+According to Ventura, "In an interview, I laughingly called him 'the Mean Gene Hot Air Machine,' and the 'Mean Gene' stuck, I'm proud that I gave him a nickname that will stick with him forever."
 His first interview was with Nick Bockwinkel and Bobby Heenan, acting terrified when both were jumped from behind.